 Where does cocoa grow?

-And even today, most cocoa is grown in West Africa: over 60% of the world's cocoa alone comes from the Ivory Coast and Ghana, which is why the trade in cocoa is also one of the most important economic factors for these countries.
-The remaining 40% of global cocoa cultivation is distributed mainly between Indonesia, Ecuador, Cameroon, Nigeria and Brazil.
-It is currently estimated that cocoa is grown in a total of 128 equatorial countries around the world, with 118 countries accounting for only three percent of total cultivation.
+To this day, West Africa is the center of cocoa cultivation.
+Over 60% of the world's cocoa comes from Ivory Coast and Ghana alone, which is why trade in cocoa is one of the most important economic factors for these countries.
+The remaining 40% of global cocoa cultivation is mainly distributed between Indonesia, Ecuador, Cameroon, Nigeria and Brazil.
+It is currently estimated that cocoa is grown in a total of 128 countries near the equator in the world.
+A total of 118 countries only account for three percent of total cocoa cultivation.
 And

 Harvesting cocoa pods with a machete ©Lydgate Farms